redsanket/spark/external/hadoop/guide/yarn/scheduling/preemption/intra-queue-preemption.rst

 * In order to fill user limit requirements for under-served users, the in-queue preemption monitor will preempt containers from users that are over their user limit.
 * Containers from the most over-served users will be preempted first.
 * If a user is at or under their user limit, their containers will not be preempted.
-* Priority preemption will not preempt AM containers.
+* User-limit preemption will not preempt AM containers.

 Use Cases
 ^^^^^^^^^